Why Am I Not Ovulating But Having Periods?

 Over time, this can make the endometrium unstable.
 This can lead to heavy bleeding that may seem like your period.

-Also, the consistently high levels of estrogen which are unopposed by progesterone make the blood vessels around the uterine lining fragile.
-This results in an increased volume of blood loss.
+Also, when high levels of estrogen are unopposed by progesterone, it causes the uterine lining to grow excessively and also makes the blood vessels around the uterine lining fragile.

 The main cause of anovulation is an imbalance of hormones.